ExplainedRE/website/content/posts/flare-on7 - Aardvark/index.md

 ---

 {{< admonition info "Challenge Description" >}}
 Expect difficulty running this one.
-I suggest investigating why each error is occuring.
+I suggest investigating why each error is occurring.
 Or not, whatever.
 You do you.
 {{< /admonition >}}

 ## Getting Started